 Take Time: Mindfulness in a Mug

 With any mindfulness practice, you need to be free from distraction.
 Set aside just 10 minutes in the morning before work, during your lunch break, or before bed.
 Once you have designated your tea time, allow it.
-Reduce the amount of other verbs.
-Try to simply sip and breathe.
+Reduce the number of other verbs.
+Just sip, experience, and breathe.

-Reduce Distraction For this moment, turn off your television or computer.
-Donâ€™t flip through your phone.
-Multitasking is great when it saves time.
+For this moment, turn off your television or computer.
+Don't flip through your phone.
+Multitasking is excellent when it saves time.
 But, it also creates a web of distractions that keep your brain moving.

 Focus On Your Senses

-Even an action as simply as drinking tea has so many facets to be grateful for.
-Becoming consciously aware and contemplative of the experience can broaden to a more grateful attitude toward the little details that surround you each day.
+Even an action as simple as drinking tea has many facets to appreciate.
+Becoming consciously aware and contemplative of one experience can stimulate a grateful attitude toward the little details surrounding you each day.

 Tea Culture, Ceremony, and Mindfulness

-"a special contribution of Zen to Eastern thought was its recognition of the mundane as of equal important with the spiritual.
+"a special contribution of Zen to Eastern thought was its recognition of the mundane as of equal importance with the spiritual.
 It held that in the great relation of things there was no distinction of small and great, an atom possessing equal possibilities with the universe."